Move Over Probiotics. Synbiotics Are the Gut Supplement You Need

 Research about resistant starch is worth paying attention to.
 It has a long list of benefits, like:

-- It improves insulin sensitivity.[12][13]
+- It may help with insulin sensitivity.[13]

 Resistant starch is something you want to incorporate into your diet, but the benefits are only as strong as the colony of microorganisms that consume them.
 It’s not enough that they’re there.
 The good bugs have to consume them and convert them into beneficial compounds for you to reap a benefit.